dataduke/jekyll-wikibox/README.md

 2. install jekyll `sudo gem install jekyll`
 3. fork/clone/check out this github project

-### Local Usage
+### Local Deployment

 1. change to `cd ~/github/jekyll-wiki`
 2. run `jekyll --server`
 3. open `http://localhost:4000/`

-### Web Usage
+### Web Deployment

-- Hosted via GitHub: Please refer to github pages help.
+- GitHub Hosting: Please refer to github pages help.
-- Via Webhoster: Please refer to jekyll help.
+- Other web hoster: Please refer to jekyll wiki/help.

+### Customization

+    ./_config.yml           # configuration
+    ./_themes/themename     # themes; move all files/folders contained in a theme to root folder (override)

 ### Project Structure

     .
-    |-- .info         (can be ignored; used for project information only)
+    |-- .info               # can be ignored; used for project information only
-    |-- .temp         (can be ignored; used at development for backup of important files)
+    |-- .temp               # can be ignored; used at development for backup of important files
-    |-- _includes     (used for building index pages)
+    |-- _includes           # used for building index pages
     |   |-- main-index-sidebar.md
     |   |-- main-index-box-N.md
     |   |-- box-N-index-sidebar.md